Anxi77/.Settings/README.md

 # Settings

-### There are .vscode , MaekFile Presets in each folder
+### There are .vscode , MakeFile Presets in each folder